3a1b2c3/CesiumUnrealMars/README.md

 ![image](https://user-images.githubusercontent.com/74843139/146661875-0fb51be6-275a-42f2-b33e-27b9f492eecc.png" width=400>

-The Unreal cesium panel	on the left,  It opens if you hit the cesium icon pictured on the top right above and find the “Cesium” section in Details tab.
+The **Unreal cesium panel** shows on the left,  It opens if you hit the cesium icon pictured on the top right above and find the “Cesium” section in Details tab.
 S

 ## Add the mars terrain tile set